sschuhmi/sschuhmi.github.io/_posts/2024-10-06-PredictingFootballResults.md

 - match_updated (date and time at which a match was last updated)
 - match_available (date and time at which a match was made available)

+The competition file was used as starting point for the data import in this project.

+#### Matches

 ## Data Visualization

 # Methodology